PJeBeK/hierarchical-FM-index-compacted-de-Bruijn/README.md

 ![Screen Shot 2022-05-04 at 2 55 09 PM](https://user-images.githubusercontent.com/43825734/166806155-3dc58aee-8e80-41dc-a1b2-aaaebc6998c9.png)

 We first passed the reference string into cuttlefish, took the unitig outputs from cuttlefish,  and passed them into [concate_cdbg_output.py](https://github.com/PJeBeK/hierarchical-FM-index-compacted-de-Bruijn/blob/main/concate_cdbg_output.py) to concatenate them together.
-We passed the concatenated string into FM-Index, HISAT-2 to build the FM-Index or hierarchical index.
-Then we ran the queries.
+We passed the concatenated string into FM-Index to build the index.
+The hierarchical FM_index takes in a FASTA file to build the index, so we turned the concatenated string into one with [make_file_fasta.py](https://github.com/PJeBeK/hierarchical-FM-index-compacted-de-Bruijn/blob/main/src/make_file_fasta.py) and then built the index.
+For SSHash we also passed in the FASTA file format of the concatenated string.
+To generate a list of queries we ran [generate_queries.py](https://github.com/PJeBeK/hierarchical-FM-index-compacted-de-Bruijn/blob/main/src/generate_queries.py) on the concatenated string.
 For FM-Index, we first ran the queries in fmcount, and if the query count was 0 we removed it from the query list using [remove_0_count.py](https://github.com/PJeBeK/hierarchical-FM-index-compacted-de-Bruijn/blob/main/remove_0_count.py) before running the parsed queries through fmlocate.
+For HISAT2 and SSHash there was only one query function that we ran.

 # Requirements